-Instagram for Android available now from Google PlayAlex Wagner - Deputy Managing Editor, News Desk
+Instagram for Android available now from Google PlayAlex Wagner - Editorial Director of News and Content

 Today's a good day for all of you shutterbugs on Android, as the official Instagram app has finally made its way onto Google Play.
 The app allows users to apply filters to their photographs and upload them for others to see, and has been available to the iOS crowd for some time now.
 Instagram for Android is a free download and supports phones running Android 2.2 and up that support OpenGL ES 2.
 The app can use either the front or rear camera on a device and allows uploading to Facebook, Twitter, Tumblr and Foursquare, and support for uploading to Flickr is said to be coming soon.